 Why is sex so important?
 I am a 53 year old virgin and don’t miss something I have never had.

-There’s a lot of information left out of your question.
+There’s simply a lot of information missing your question.
 Why, exactly, have you avoided it?
 Some people can’t have sex, or choose not to, because of certain health conditions.
 Others experience trauma and swear it off.
-There’s a million reasons why people don’t have sex, but these reasons are arrived at consciously.
+There are a million reasons why people choose to not have sex.
+I don’t know yours.

 I can’t tell you what to value, but I do think you should experience sex.
-You should give yourself experience to help you decide what you want.
-Experience is the greatest teacher, and you have no experience in the sex department.
-You’re refusing something you don’t know anything about.
+Experience is the greatest teacher, and you have no experience in sex.
+You’re refusing something you know nothing about.